Discovery of Exoplanets

 Current information suggests that more than 300 million planets found in the Milky Way might be habitable, and four of them could be located at a distance of 30 light-years from the solar system.
 The closest one can be found at 20 light-years away from it.

-The new study has also taken into account the presence of overlapping traits which are needed to determine if a planet can offer conditions which are suitable for life.
+The new study has also taken into account the presence of overlapping traits which are needed to determine if a planet can offer conditions that are suitable for life.
 However, limitations posed by current space telescopes limit the ability to track down and explore such planets, for now, a situation that will change in the following years when new space telescopes will become operational.

 More data could be shared in the future, and the study was published in a scientific journal.